-People told us they thought the food was ok and enjoyed the nights when there was something different available.
-They told us they enjoyed trying new foods.
-Both people told us the staff cooked their meals although they had the facilities to prepare snacks for themselves if they wanted to.
+People we spoke with told us they received support from staff with their meals.
+One person told us, "I can either go to Hillcrest and eat or the staff bring my tea over here for me.
+Its nice to have a choice."
+Both people told us they had the facilities to prepare snacks for themselves if they wanted to.
 We saw information regarding dietary needs were recorded in people's care plans.
 People's weights were monitored monthly and records showed they remained stable.
 This showed people's nutritional needs were met.